Sport of athletics: World championships

 The World Athletics Championships is the primary global athletics championships held by World Athletics.
 The biennial competition was first held in 1983 and now features an event programme which is identical to the Olympics.
 Thus, road running, racewalking and track and field are the sports which feature at the competition.
 Cross country running has its own discrete global championships – the World Athletics Cross Country Championships – which has been held annually since 1973.
 The World Athletics Indoor Championships is a biennial athletics championships which features solely indoor track and field events.
 The foremost separate road running event is the annual World Athletics Half Marathon Championships (formerly IAAF World Half Marathon Championships).
 While not having official world championship status, the biennial World Athletics Race Walking Team Championships fulfils a similar role for the sport of racewalking.
 Outdoor track and field is the only sport in athletics that does not have a its own distinct global championship which is separate from other types of athletics, although the IAAF Continental Cup (a quadrennial competition between continental teams) is composed entirely of outdoor track and field events.

 Other world championships include the World Athletics U20 Championships and the 2017 defunct World Youth Championships in Athletics, which are for athletes under-19 and under-17, respectively.
 World Masters Athletics conducts the World Masters Athletics Championships for athletes in 5-year age divisions over the age of 35.
 The now defunct IAAF World Road Relay Championships served as the global event for ekiden marathon relay races.

 Elite athletes with a physical disability compete at the World Para Athletics Championships.

+Area/Continental championships

+African, Asian, European, North & Central and Caribbean (NACAC), Oceania and South American Athletics Championships are held regularly in a variety of configurations.
+For example, the Oceania Area Championships in Athletics are combined with the Oceania U20 Athletics Championships.
+Most of the main regions hold separate cross-country, road-running and marathon championships.

+There is the Pan American Combined Events Cup.
+Central American and Caribbean Championships are organised by the Central American and Caribbean Athletic Confederation (the CACAC)).